 Onglyza and Kombiglyze XR Lawsuits

 Onglyza and Kombiglyze XR lawsuits blame the drugs for causing cardiac injuries.
 In February 2018, a federal panel consolidated cases against Bristol-Myers Squibb and AstraZeneca in federal court in Kentucky.
+The MDL was closed in favor of the drug companies in 2024.

 Fact Checked